-Ana E. Núñez, MD, is a professor of medicine, director of the Center of Excellence and director of the Women’s Health Education Program at Drexel University College of Medicine.
-She is also the associate dean for diversity, equity and inclusion.
+Ana E. Núñez, MD, is a professor of medicine, associate dean of Diversity, Equity & Inclusion, and the director of the National Center of Excellence in Women’s Health and Women’s Health Education Program at Drexel University College of Medicine in Philadelphia, Pennsylvania.

 Dr Núñez received her training at Hahnemann University in internal medicine, where she completed her residency and chief residency.
 Her post-graduate training includes fellowships in medical education (Michigan State University), health services research (AAMC/RWJ) and health policy (AAMC/Commonwealth).
 She also completed the Executive Leadership in Academic Medicine (ELAM) fellowship program at Drexel University.